micolous/cbus/docs/daemons.staged.rst

 staged
 ======

 staged is a scene control daemon.
+This isn't finished yet.

 It connects to cdbusd, and allows you to create simple scenes that react to messages sent to particular group addresses.